Potential health effects include:

 Commonly found in:

-- BPA: canned food and beverages, polycarbonate plastic, children’s toys, thermal receipt paper, garden hoses
+- BPA: food and beverage cans, polycarbonate plastic, children’s toys, thermal receipt paper, garden hoses

 - BPS: thermal receipt paper